FLIRT, FNIRT, and SyN (ANTs) Image Registration

 --cout=coef_old_subj_to_MNI152 --iout=fnirted_old_subj --jout=jac_old_subj_to_MNI152 --jacrange=0.1,10

 The FSL website has a lot more information about how to run FNIRT; it is a complicated (powerful) registration tool.
-I am at most only a novice user of it but I’ve had success with the tool.
-I won’t get in to other things you can do with FNIRT in this post because I want to focus on a registration tool I just started using – just yesterday, in fact.
+I won’t get in to other things you can do with FNIRT in this post because I want to focus on another registration tool.

-Because registration is so important (and will be key for much of my research, including my dissertation), I did a literature search to try and find an article about the best registration tool.
-Arno Klein and colleagues in a recent article compared 14 different non-linear image registration techniques (see Evaluation of 14 nonlinear deformation algorithms applied to human brain MRI registration; also check out the lead author’s website).
+Because registration is so important, I did a literature search to try and find an article about the best registration tool.
+Arno Klein and colleagues compared 14 different non-linear image registration techniques (see Evaluation of 14 nonlinear deformation algorithms applied to human brain MRI registration; also check out the lead author’s website).
 One tool that provided great results was the SyN (Symmetric Normalization) method, which is part of the Advanced Normalization Tools (ANTs) package.

 First, I’d recommend downloading all the software you will need: